TheCarsonWest/nerd-emoji/python1/Type Hinting.md

 ## [[Type Hinting]]

 ### What is [[Type Hinting]]?
-Type hinting is a feature of Python that allows developers to include type annotations in their code to specify the expected data types of variables, function parameters, and return values.
+Type hinting is a feature of Python that allows developers to include type annotations in their code to specify the expected data types of variables, [[Function Parameters]], and [[Return Values]].
 It is a non-enforced form of type checking that helps improve code readability, consistency, and the potential to detect errors early on.

 ### How to Use [[Type Hinting]]
 Type hints are added using type annotations, which are special comments written with a colon (:) at the end of a line of code.